Foreign Exchange Guide to Singapore

 - Singapore dollar in the markets - recent SGD moves and predictions from the FX markets

 - Travelling in Singapore - currency & money saving tips

 - Buying Singapore dollar cash online - travel money for Singapore

 - Sending money to Singapore - save on Singapore dollar bank transfers to Singapore

-- Singapore dollar exchange rates - latest info & charts.
+- Singapore dollar exchange rates - latest & historic exchange rates.

 Singapore dollar (SGD) general currency information

 According to the Bank for International Settlements, trading in the Singapore dollar contributes to 1.8% of the foreign exchange market’s daily turnover, and as such the currency is Asia’s third most traded (behind the Japanese yen and China’s yuan) and the twelfth most traded in the world.